 Once those sub-teams are in place instead of working on a specific predetermined feature they should work on solving a problem (4).
 Business problems are easier to start with as they should have been supplied with success metrics to validate the outcomes (3).
 These business metrics, ideally supplied by management or stakeholders, allow the team to focus on the outcomes (3) of what they create rather than how quickly they do it (velocity) or by how much they create (output).

 Agile favours ‘Working software over comprehensive documentation’ and Lean UX has a similar principle (15).
-Design artefacts are certainly useful; wireframes, prototypes, visual assets, research data, process flows, empathy maps and so on, all provide the team with a level of understanding or practicality.
-However these are not the elements by which the team should be measured.
+Design artifacts are certainly useful; wireframes, prototypes, visual assets, research data, process flows, empathy maps and so on all provide the team with a level of understanding or practicality.
+However, these are not the elements by which the team should be measured.
 ‘Documents don’t solve customer problems-good products do.’

 The team is at it’s most creative and productive when solving problems (4), instead of just designing and building features.
 It allows them control over what they create which in turn gives the team ownership and pride in their work.